 The user used the body from GDHPrinter’s Blender Dragon Project and the head from Alduin from Skyrim, and it looks awesome!
-So it doesn’t necessarily take editing knowledge and practice of a CAD software to create a new object.
+So, it doesn’t necessarily take editing knowledge and practice of a CAD software to create a new object.

 Below is a neat video to show you how the process works and just how easy it is.
-This is a developing online-based modelling app that is growing fast, with much praise from 3D printer modellers and users around the world.
+This is a developing online-based modelling app that is growing fast, with much praise from 3D printer modelers and users around the world.